Shadowblazen/dynamodb-wrapper/README.md

 ### Example: Bulk Write/Delete

-Insert or delete large collections of items in a DynamoDB table with a single API call.
+Insert or delete large collections of items in one or more DynamoDB tables with a single API call.
 DynamoDBWrapper batches your requests and aggregates the results into a single response.
 Use configuration values to fine tune throughput consumption for your use case.

 @see http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html